Capacity Enhancement for Reconfigurable Intelligent Surface-Aided Wireless Network: from Regular Array to Irregular

 which represents the ratio of the WSR of elite ${c}$ to the average WSR of all elites.
 Note that the larger WSR corresponds to the larger weight.
 After that, in step 12, we update ${\mathbf{P}^{(i+1)}}$ according to the probability transfer criterion, i.e.,

 The updated probability matrix ${\mathbf{P}^{(i+1)}}$ is employed in the next loop until the iteration threshold ${I_{\rm{N}}}$ is reached.
 Finally, the sub-optimal precoding design can be obtained.

 The contributions of the NECE method proposed in this paper are summarized as follows.
-The probability vector and objective function are redefined in terms of the specific problem.
-In addition, different from the cross-entropy algorithm developed in~\cite{rubinstein2013cross}, neighbor extraction and individual weights of elites are introduced for expanded searching range and improved accuracy.
+Different from the cross-entropy algorithm developed in~\cite{rubinstein2013cross}, the probability vector and objective function of the NECE method are redefined in terms of the specific problem, which has a greater probability to avoid falling into local optimal.
+In addition, neighbor extraction and individual weights of elites are introduced for expanded searching range and improved accuracy.

 So far we have introduced the details of the proposed joint optimization algorithm.
 The generalization and the complexity will be discussed in the following subsections.